 Juicy Pub-Style Burgers

 Sirloin steak tips are also sold as flap meat.
 You will need to freeze the meat for 35 minutes before processing it.
-Be gentle when shaping the patties, take care not to overwork the meat so the burgers won’t become dense.
+Be gentle when shaping the patties, taking care not to overwork the meat so the burgers won’t become dense.
 Serve with your favorite toppings.

-1. Place beef chunks on baking sheet in single layer.
-Freeze meat until very firm and starting to harden around edges but still pliable, about 35 minutes.
+Place steak on baking sheet in single layer.
+Freeze steak until very firm and starting to harden around edges but still pliable, about 35 minutes.

-2. Place one-quarter of meat in food processor and pulse until finely ground into 1/16-inch pieces, about 35 one-second pulses, stopping and redistributing meat around bowl as necessary to ensure beef is evenly ground.
+Place one-quarter of steak in food processor and pulse until finely ground into 1/16-inch pieces, about 35 pulses, stopping to redistribute around bowl as necessary to ensure meat is evenly ground.
 Transfer meat to second baking sheet.
-Repeat grinding with remaining 3 batches of meat.
+Repeat with remaining 3 batches of steak.
 Spread meat over sheet and inspect carefully, discarding any long strands of gristle or large chunks of hard meat or fat.

-3. Adjust oven rack to middle position and heat oven to 300 degrees.
-Drizzle melted butter over ground meat and add 1 teaspoon pepper.
+Adjust oven rack to middle position and heat oven to 300 degrees.
+Drizzle butter over ground meat and add 1 teaspoon pepper.
 Gently toss with fork to combine.
 Divide meat into 4 lightly packed balls.
-Gently flatten into patties 3/4 inch thick and about 4½ inches in diameter.
-Refrigerate patties until ready to cook.
+Gently flatten into patties 3/4 inch thick and about 4 1/2 inches in diameter.
 (Patties can be refrigerated, covered, for up to 1 day.)

-4. Season 1 side of patties liberally with salt and pepper.
+Season 1 side of patties liberally with salt and pepper.
 Using spatula, flip patties and season other side.
 Heat oil in 12-inch skillet over high heat until just smoking.
-Using spatula, transfer burgers to skillet and cook without moving for 2 minutes.
+Using spatula, transfer burgers to skillet and cook without moving them for 2 minutes.
 Using spatula, flip burgers and cook for 2 minutes longer.
-Transfer patties to rimmed baking sheet and bake until instant-read thermometer inserted into burger registers 125 degrees for medium-rare or 130 degrees for medium, 3 to 6 minutes.
+Transfer patties to rimmed baking sheet.
+Bake until burgers register 125 degrees for medium-rare or 130 degrees for medium, 3 to 6 minutes.

-5. Transfer burgers to plate and let rest for 5 minutes.
-Transfer to buns, add desired toppings, and serve.
+Transfer burgers to plate and let rest for 5 minutes.
+Transfer to buns and serve.